 - The Schilling test, a measure of how well the body can absorb vitamin B-12, is less commonly used today than in the past.

 - Finally, bone marrow aspiration or bone marrow biopsy may be recommended in some cases if bone marrow disorders are suspected

 What is the treatment for pernicious anemia and vitamin B-12 deficiency?

 The symptoms of pernicious anemia and vitamin B-12 deficiency can be treated by replenishing the vitamin B-12 supply in the body.
-If a condition other than pernicious anemia is responsible for vitamin B-12 deficiency, treatment must also be directed at the underlying condition.
+If a condition other than pernicious anemia is responsible for vitamin B-12 deficiency, treatment also must be directed at the underlying condition.
 Symptoms of vitamin B-12 deficiency may be improved after just a few days of medical treatment.

 Vitamin B-12 is typically given as an intramuscular injection (shot).
 An injection of 1000 micrograms (1 mg) of vitamin B-12 is generally given every day for one week, followed by 1 mg every week for four weeks and then 1 mg every month thereafter.

 Alternative treatments for pernicious anemia include high-dose oral vitamin B-12, since a lower-efficiency absorption system for vitamin B-12 exists in the intestine that does not require the presence of IF.
 However, the oral dose required for this type of therapy (1 to 2 milligrams/day) is more than 200 times higher than the minimum daily vitamin B-12 requirement for adults and is significantly higher than that available in most standard multivitamins and B-12 supplements.
-Nasal spray and sublingual (under the tongue) preparations of vitamin B-12 are also available and are under investigation.
+Nasal spray and sublingual (under the tongue) preparations of vitamin B-12 also are available and are under investigation.